AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

       ![Query service credentials](assets/queryservice-credentials.png){zoomable="yes"}

 1. Start RStudio.
-1. Create a new R Markdown file, or download the attached R markdown file.
+1. Create a new R Markdown file, or download [this example R markdown file](assets/BI-Extension.Rmd.zip).
 1. In your first chunk, enter the following statements between ` ```{r} ` and ` ``` `.
 Use ![Copy](/help/assets/icons/Copy.svg) to copy and paste values from the Experience Platform **[!UICONTROL Query]** **[!UICONTROL Expiring Credentials]** panel to the values required for the various parameters, like `host`, `dbname`, and `user`.
 For example:

    ```R